Oracle Backend for Microservices and AI

 okTunnel

-NOTE: If the K8s cluster is not related to an Oracle Backend for Spring Boot and Microservices deployment, the tunnel creation fails, because it will look for the services/obaas-admin in the namespace obaas-admin.
+NOTE: If the K8s cluster is not related to an Oracle Backend for Microservices and AI deployment, the tunnel creation fails, because it will look for the services/obaas-admin in the namespace obaas-admin.
 In this case, execute a window reload to chose another cluster from the command palette.
 If you have any problem with the connection, start another tunnel.
 The plugin tries to connect to the cluster on another local port.

 7. Select the cluster again and right-click Connect.
 This creates a session with the credentials set up in the first step.